 Take Care of Your Website.

 Running a website is crucial for a successful digital marketing campaign.
-As business owners, if your website is outdated, now is the best time to make some changes.
+As business owners, if your website is outdated, now is the best time to make changes.

 They need to understand that you are aware of the situation and that you are doing everything in your power to keep your customers safe.